-The real history of Christmas is considered both a religious and cultural holiday, that is celebrated around the world on the 25th of December.
-Since 1870, Christmas has been considered a federal holiday in the United States, and various other places around the world.
-Christmas has been celebrated for over a thousand years in various cultures around the world.
+Christmas is considered both a religious and cultural holiday, that is celebrated around the world on the 25th of December.
+Since 1870, it has been considered a federal holiday in the United States, and various other places around the world.
+Xmas has been celebrated for over a thousand years in various cultures around the world.
 These celebrations include traditions and practices that have been passed from generation to generation.

-For Christians, Christmas celebrates the assumed birth day of Jesus of Nazareth.
+For Christians, the holiday celebrates the assumed birthday of Jesus of Nazareth.
 Jesus as a spiritual leader who many perceived as the Son of God.
 Most of the New Testament is derived from Jesus’ teachings.
 In other cultures, different figures are recognized such as St. Nickolas.
-Regardless of your religious or spiritual beliefs, many parts of Christmas stay the same.
-During the Christmas season, families will come together to exchange gifts and admire the expertly decorated Christmas tree.
+Regardless of your religious or spiritual beliefs, many parts stay the same.
+During the holiday season, families will come together to exchange gifts and admire the expertly decorated Xmas tree.
 They cook and enjoy elaborate meals and spread good cheer.

 Long before Jesus was ever heard of, cultures around the world were celebrating the winter solstice.
 Many people would celebrate birth and light during the darkest days of winter.
 Winter solstice was celebrated as a time where the worst part of winter had passed and the days were lengthening and spring would soon arrive.